 ~We recommend 3 to 4 days for the Salt Flats~

 Uyuni is home to the largest Salt Flat on earth.
 Here you will find endless kilometres of crystalline salt in dazzling pentagons.
-This surrealist scenery and the sound of silence then make the heart beat faster.
-There is no place like this on earth!
-Drive across the salt flats and explore colourful lagoons, stunning scenery and surprising wildlife.
+This surrealist scenery and the sound of silence make the heart beat faster.
+Drive across the flats, explore colourful lagoons, stunning scenery and surprising wildlife thriving in Uyuni.

 ~We recommend 1 full day for the Bolivian side of the lake~

 While the Peruvian side of Lake Titicaca is more famous with its floating reed islands of Uros – the Bolvian side of Lake Titicaca stuns with is mystical islands and charming lakeside town of Copacabana.
-You can take a full day trip from La Paz to the Copacabana or make a stop while transferring overland from Puno through to La Paz.
+You can take a full day trip from La Paz to Copacabana or stop here when transferring overland from Puno to La Paz.